Call our help center at 216.738.2067

 Questions?
 Please contact us.

-Interactive Presentations and Simulations
+Interactive Group Presentations and Simulations

-During the experience, families are presented with a series of choices.
+During the activity, families are presented with a series of choices.
 Based on their specific situation, families need to make choices around housing, transportation, schooling, and food – all while operating within their budget.

 Interested in hunger education materials for your students?
 Check out the lesson plans and activities below!